andykitchen/ohmc2022-firmware/README.md

 is reasonably quick and reliable, but if that changes we'll have to find a way to speed up development.

-You can disassembed the ELF version of the bios with:
+You can disassemble the ELF version of the bios with:

 ```
 $ riscv64-unknown-elf-objdump -d build/rockling/software/bios/bios.elf